 Our forum members come looking for questions and support and often find that and more.
 Here are just some of the things they say about the Bub Hub forum …

 “I feel like I can be more honest on an anonymous forum”

 “I swear it has saved my marriage in lots of ways, as it saves my husband from having to deal with some of my anxiety – and some of my venting.
 It’s amazing the support and when you are busy with life catching up with people in real life is so hard.
 I would be lost without [it].”

 “It has helped me as a source of support when this parenting gig has had me lonely and in need of a cyber ear or two.
 It has also helped me to realise that essentially we’re all facing similar trials and tribulations, triumphs and achievements and it is nice to know you have some kindred spirits to share this with.”

-The app is available on both Apple and Android devices – you can find it on iTunes or in the Android Play Store.
+The Bub Hub forum is available on PC, smart phone and tablet.
+The app is available on Apple and Android devices – find it on iTunes or in the Play Store.
 You can find more info on specifications and how-to guides for using the app on our mobile app page.